Codeception/Codeception/docs/05-UnitTests.md

 In both examples you should not be worried about the data persistence between tests.
 The Doctrine2 and Laravel5 modules will clean up the created data at the end of a test.
-This is done by wrapping a test in a transaction and rolling it back afterwards.
+This is done by wrapping each test in a transaction and rolling it back afterwards.

 ### Accessing Module